 Use Cruise Control on Highways

-Vehicle Maintenance for Optimal Fuel Economy
+Vehicle Maintenance and Fuel System Repair in Parma, OH, for Optimal Fuel Economy

 Keep Tires Properly Inflated